karlinjzn/bigdata2016/README.md

 # bigdata2016
-This repository is dedicated to my reports and project codes for the course: 02807 Computational Tools for Big Data @ DTU, 2016.
+This repository is dedicated to my reports and project codes for the DTU course [Computational Tools for Big Data](https://toolsforbigdata.com/).